Here are a few useful and interactive links which I often refer to.

 The production of animal products requires vast amounts of resources (crops to feed them, freshwater, fertilisers), produces carbon emissions contributing to climate change and is simply not sustainable.

-I am very happy to use animal-free, cruelty-free, delicious vegan food as fuel instead.
+I am very happy to use animal-free, delicious vegan food as fuel instead.

 Have a look at this for more detailed information: UN urges global move to meat and dairy-free diet.